 Can I use my own fabric?
 How much do I have to send?

-Unfortunately, I can no longer accept fabric supplied by customers unless it is dupioni silk or wool.
-There have been problems with fine China silks as well as cotton puckering despite having a fusible backing applied.
+Unfortunately, I can no longer accept fabric supplied by customers unless it is silk, wool or cotton.
+There have been problems with fine China silks puckering despite having a fusible backing applied.
 I cannot embroider on polyester so please don’t send it.
-Also, bear in mind that fabrics should be balanced: that means they should be the same weight and material.
+Also, bear in mind that fabrics should be balanced: that means they should be the same weight and material as the body of the tallit.

 For an atarah, I need a strip between 6″-8″ x the full width of the fabric, which is usually 45″-54″ wide.
 For an atarah and corners, I will need a strip that is at least 12″ x the full width (approx. 1/3 yard.)
 Trimming/hemming is done after the embroidery is finished, so DO NOT pre-cut your fabric.